notchcamo/math-on-demand/README.md

-# math-on-deamand
+# soo

-**math-on-demand** is a simple 3D math library that provides essential features for game programming.
+**soo** is a simple 3D math library that provides essential features for game programming.